Welcome...

 They trigger other thoughts, images, and feelings

-Which makes focusing even more difficult.
+Which makes focus even more challenging.

 So...